 Banks using voice biometrics for security is nothing new, but companies looking to implement voice biometrics for themselves have realized that it's not exactly a turn-key solution.

-With SecondMind's VoiceProtect, businesses can go hacker-less in less than a day by installing a module and asking customers or employees to create a VoiceProtect account.
+With SecondMind's VoiceProtect, businesses can go hacker-free in less than a day by installing a module and asking customers or employees to create a VoiceProtect account.
 Their application links a phone number to the person's voice biometrics, so when they log in they'll receive an SMS with a passphrase.
 Once they read out the phrase and their voice is confirmed, they can safely continue to the site.

 The best part about VoiceProtect is it's pretty affordable for both businesses and individuals.
 The second best part is you can find out more about SecondMind's nifty applications from the CEO himself this July.